mauriciompf/Huddle-Landing-Page-With-Curved-Sections/README.md

-# Frontend Mentor - Huddle landing page with alternating feature blocks solution
+# Frontend Mentor - Huddle Landing Page With Curved Sections

-This is a solution to the [Huddle landing page with alternating feature blocks challenge on Frontend Mentor](https://www.frontendmentor.io/challenges/huddle-landing-page-with-alternating-feature-blocks-5ca5f5981e82137ec91a5100).
+This is a solution to the [Huddle Landing Page With Curved Sections on Frontend Mentor](https://www.frontendmentor.io/solutions/huddle-landing-page-with-curved-sections-responsive-design-nR4ew2kicB).
 Frontend Mentor challenges help you improve your coding skills by building realistic projects.

 ## Table of contents